 All ELs, including those who have opted out of ESOL services, participate annually in the ELP assessment until they reach English language proficiency criteria (ELP level 6).
 Alternate assessment formats are available for certain students with disabilities.
 If you have questions about the annual ELP assessment, please contact the school’s test coordinator for more information.

-Testing will take place starting February of 2021.
-Please be on the look out for specific testing information regarding your student’s WIDA Access testing plan.
+Change to: Testing will take place starting January 16, 2024.
+Please be on the lookout for specific testing information regarding your student’s WIDA Access testing plan.

 Questions?
-Please reach out to Molly Brady, OHS Assessment Coach, [email protected].
+Please reach out to Catie Bishop, OHS Assessment Coach, @email